calblueprint/dccentralkitchen/docs/admin/clerktraininggifs.md

 ![potato_demo.gif](../assets/clerk_training/potato_demo.gif)

+See [Step 3 in the Clerk Training Guide](clerktraining.md#step-3-checkout-products) to learn more about how to Checkout Products.

 ### Large Current Sale

 This demo shows a clerk adding blueberries to a large sale then scrolling up and down the sale. *(runtime: 20 seconds)*

 ![big_sale.gif](../assets/clerk_training/big_sale.gif)

-## :star2: Step 5: Add Rewards and Confirm
+## Step 4: Add Rewards and Confirm

 ### Add Reward